AuroraNemoia/auroranemoia.github.io/pages/pygmalion-linux.md

 ## Installing KoboldAI
-KoboldAI has the ability to be used for conversational purposes, but its effectiveness is limited compared to the Tavern framework.
+KoboldAI has the ability to be used for conversational purposes, but its effectiveness is limited compared to TavernAI.
 It also does not have the ability to efficiently transfer input to the Pygmalion model as intended.
 As a result, the primary use of KoboldAI is to facilitate a connection between TavernAI and the Pygmalion model.

 - Create a directory for Pygmalion; we will install both Tavern and Kobold here: `mkdir pygmalion`
-- Clone the KoboldAI repository in your directory of choice:
+- Clone the KoboldAI repository:
 ```bash
 git clone https://github.com/henk717/KoboldAI && cd KoboldAI
 ```